Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ### Programming Primer & Learning How to Learn

 Knowing how to program is essential for data science.
-I highly suggest learning Python basics before anything else such as enrolling in a course or boot camp.
-This way, you'll make the most out of your boot camp/course and concentrate on the data science part.
+I highly suggest learning Python basics before anything else.
+This way, you'll make the most out of your boot camp/course and can remain focused on the actual data science instead of playing catch-up.
 Make sure you are up to speed with the following material before going further.
-Also, since you are about to engage in a lifetime of learning new things, I highly recommend looking at the resources related to becoming a better learner.
+Also, since you are about to engage in a lifetime of learning new things, I highly recommend having a look at the resources related to becoming a better learner.

 >Note: ❤️s represent material I particularly enjoyed and recommend.